 - Let the Sunshine In.
 Cold and flu season is usually in winter for a variety of reasons, but one big one is air doesn't circulate and becomes ripe with germs.
 Open your windows and get some fresh air in your home – even if it means making your home a little chilly.
 The sun is also a great sanitizer.
 Your windows are designed to block out the majority of UV rays from the sun.
 But those same UV rays that cause sunburns also cause the same type of disruption to viruses, bacteria and other micro-organisms.

 - Go Disposable.
 Shared towels or cups in the bathrooms are an easy way for cold germs to spread.
 Think about going disposable for a week if someone in your house is sick.
-Stock up on Dettol Antibacterial Skin Wipes, disposable cups and paper towels until the flu is out of your house once and for all.
+Stock up on Dettol Antibacterial Wipes for skin, disposable cups and paper towels until the flu is out of your house once and for all.

 Cold and Flu bacteria is a tricky business.
 Don't try and take on these germs alone.
 Let Dettol help you and your family fight the germs!